 MARKETING AND SALES

 Describe your high-level marketing, social media and sales strategies.
 Within these strategies, outline the platforms on which you will be found, and the time and energy that you can afford them.
 Additionally, list the big marketing projects that will directly increase audience and income, as well as the small projects that support these.

 Be clear about the startup capital and ongoing income you will require to support your expenses and be able to turn a profit.
 If you are unable to fund this business as an individual, now or into the future, list your opportunities for funding here.

 If you want to grow your business, at some point you will need to grow your team.
 Therefore, describe the roles that you need to fill to take your company to the next level.
-Moving from entrepreneur to leader is a HUGE step – we tap into this further in our course, Business Foundations.
+Moving from entrepreneur to leader is a HUGE but necessary step.

 Know your exit strategy before you begin.
 If you hope to sell this business, outline the steps you’ll need to take in order to do so.
 Having an exit strategy from the beginning will create pathways in the business that will lead to a successful sale or handover.
 Once you consider why someone would want to acquire your business, the trajectory becomes entirely different.